 The recreated burial-ship at Sutton Hoo. ( CC BY-SA 2.5 )

 It was the grave goods within the burial chamber that drew the most attention.
 Items that were found included weapons and armor, including the famous Sutton Hoo helmet, objects made of precious metals, as well as equipment used during feasts, such as drinking horns and cauldrons.
-It has been claimed that this burial is the richest burial ever found in northern Europe.
-Much of these artefacts can today be found in the British Museum in London.
+Some scholars say this burial is the richest ever found in northern Europe.
+Much of these artifacts can today be found in the British Museum in London.